dustinpfister/blog_posts/_posts/js-javascript-constructor.md

 ## 1 - javaScript constructor

 A [constructor](https://en.wikipedia.org/wiki/Constructor_(object-oriented_programming) is not something that is exclusive to javaScript, but is a major part of object oriented programming in general.
-The basic idea of a constructor is that it is a function that is called that creates an Object.
+The basic idea of a constructor is that it is a function that is called that creates not just an Object, but a certain kind of object.

 In javaScript every time an object is created it is an instance of a constructor, and as such there are a number of prototype methods that can be used with that Object.
 For example an Array in javaScript is a kind of Object that is an instance of the Array constructor, and as such it has access to a number of prototype methods such as Array.slice.

+In addition there is what is called the prototype chain, if a method that is called is not a property of the object itself, or the prototype object of its constructor, then javaScript looks farther down the prototype chain all the way to the base Object Class.
+Only in the event that the method is not found anyware in the object itself or at any location in the prototype chain will the act of calling the method result in an error that is calling an undefined value.

+In this section I will be going over just a few basic examples of constructor functions in javaScript.
+These examples will just focus on the very basics for starters such as working with a built in javaScript constrictor, and ways to create user defined constructor functions.

 ## 1.1 - Built in constructors